YMa-lab/GESSO/docs/api_reference.rst

 Python API Reference
 ====================

-`splat` is a Python package designed for the analysis of spatial transcriptomics expression data at the gene set/pathway level.
-Given a user-provided gene set/pathway, `splat` computes a pathway activity score (PAS) for each spatial spot in the dataset.
+`gesso` (Gene sEt activity Score analysis with Spatial lOcation) is a Python package designed for the analysis of spatial transcriptomics expression data at the gene set/pathway level.
+Given a user-provided gene set/pathway, `gesso` computes a gene set activity score (GAS) for each spatial spot in the dataset.

 .. toctree::
     :maxdepth: 3

-    classes/SPLAT
+    classes/GESSO
-    classes/PathwayActivityScoresReport
+    classes/GeneSetActivityScoresReport
     classes/PermutationTestReport